ietf/id-guidelines/README.md

 an appropriate XML Schema, DTD, or another standard validation mechanism that is structurally and syntactically correct.

-Links to tools to check XML validity, including a schema checker and a validating parser, can be found at [XML-CHECK].

 Other guidelines for the use of XML in IETF protocols can be found in BCP 70 [RFC 3470].